- (812) 855-0009

 - Office of the Executive Vice President for University Academic Affairs

-Kip Drew joined the Office of the Executive Vice President for University Academic Affairs as the chief policy officer at Indiana University on April 1, 2018.
-As the chief policy officer, Kip oversees the university's highly regarded procedures and practices for ensuring that all university policies are understandable, readily accessible and adopted through transparent procedures.
-The chief policy officer also assists university offices and the University Faculty Council in developing policies that cut across functional areas of the university's activities.
+Kip Drew joined the Office of the Executive Vice President for University Academic Affairs as the university policy officer at Indiana University in 2018.
+As the university policy officer, Kip oversees the university's highly regarded procedures and practices for ensuring that all university policies are understandable, readily accessible, and adopted through transparent procedures.
+The university policy officer also assists university offices and the University Faculty Council in developing policies that cut across functional areas of the university's activities.
 Kip chairs the Policy Advisory Council, manages new policy initiatives, develops and coordinates university-wide policy administration, and provides guidance for legal and compliance matters in IU's Public Safety and Institutional Assurance.

-Kip has served Indiana University since 1994, first as an associate general counsel in the Office of the Vice President and General Counsel.
-Kip was promoted to senior associate general counsel in 2013 and, in that role, served as the office’s campus liaison to the Bloomington, East, Northwest, and Southeast campuses.
-While in the General Counsel’s office, Kip’s primary areas of concentration were First Amendment, faculty matters, construction law, and complex contracts. .
-At the time of her appointment, executive vice president for University Academic Affairs John Applegate said, "I am so pleased to announce Kip taking on the role of chief policy officer.
-With her excellent legal background and broad experience with IU, she is uniquely qualified to oversee policy administration.
-She will also be of great assistance with the legal and compliance issues that our office regularly encounters."
+Kip served Indiana University as an attorney in the Office of the Vice President and General Counsel (“OVPGC”) from 1994 until her appointment as the university’s Chief Policy Officer.
+From 2013 to 2018, Kip was senior associate general counsel and, in that role, served as OVPGC’s campus liaison to the Bloomington, East, Northwest, and Southeast campuses.
+While in the General Counsel’s office, Kip’s primary areas of concentration were First Amendment, faculty matters, construction law, and complex contracts.